JaredTPonting/Chess/README.md

 ## How to Play

 - The game will open a Pygame window where you can play chess using your mouse.
-- Left-click to select a piece, and left-click again to move it to a valid square.
+- Left-click to select a piece, hold and drag and drop to desired square.
 - The game alternates between white and black turns, checking for legal moves.

 ## Game Rules Implemented